FoRTE-Research/UnTracer-AFL/README.md

 |**DISCLAIMER:**   | This software is strictly a research prototype. |

 ### Oracle and tracer instrumentation:
-As detailed in our paper, the `oracle` binary's only instrumented code is a forkserver.
+In UnTracer, both the oracle and tracer utilize the AFL-inspired [forkserver execution model](http://lcamtuf.blogspot.com/2014/10/fuzzing-binaries-without-execve.html).
 For performance reasons, this prototype requires all target binaries be compiled with `untracer-cc` -- our "forkserver-only" modification of AFL's assembly-time instrumenter `afl-cc`.
-We plan to incorporate a purely "black-box" (source-unavailable) oracle instrumentation approach in the near future.
-For `tracer` binary instrumentation we utilize Dyninst with much of our code based off of [AFL-Dyninst](https://github.com/vanhauser-thc/afl-dyninst)'s code.
+For `tracer` binary instrumentation we utilize [Dyninst](http://www.dyninst.org/) with much of our code based off of [AFL-Dyninst](https://github.com/vanhauser-thc/afl-dyninst)'s code.
+We plan to incorporate a purely "black-box" (source-unavailable) instrumentation approach in the near future.

 ### Coverage
 Our current implementation of UnTracer supports basic block coverage.